Skip to main content

 Verification Forecast

-• Grep over all new files in story/accepted/ confirms no early objective name uses a hidden-truth term, no Act 0 prose is omniscient, no MC is named "Hero" in a way that asserts canon, and no UI chip text is embedded in voice-readback prose.
+• Grep over all new files in story/accepted/ confirms no early objective name uses a hidden-truth term, no Act 0 prose is omniscient, no MC is named "Hero" in a way that asserts canon, and no duplicate prose lane is authored alongside the accepted entry body.

 • Cross-link check confirms every prose file cites at least one Wave M-design-locked design surface, not a ul-* or gl-* source directly.